10 – The Same Boy You’ve Always Know

 His ex-wife, Meg White, who had no music experience whatsoever, was subsequently taught how to play the drums by Jack; her rudimentary, child-like sloppiness proved to be the missing ingredient for the sound that Jack sought after.
-Their low key modesty and enigma was a true testament that one of the greatest musical minds of generation could accomplish so much in a limited amount of time.
-I mean after all, Jack White has three bands under his belt, a consistent solo career, his own record label called Third Man Records, and has collaborated and produced for everybody from Loretta Lynn, Beyoncé, Alicia Keys, all the way to the likes of Stephen Colbert, Conan O’ Brien, and the Insane Clown Posse, just to name a few.
-Enough chattering now; time for our top ten list:
+Their low-key modesty and enigma were a true testament that one of the greatest musical minds of the generation could accomplish so much in a limited amount of time.
+I mean, after all, Jack White has three bands under his belt, a consistent solo career, his record label called Third Man Records, and has collaborated and produced for everybody from Loretta Lynn, Beyoncé, Alicia Keys, all the way to the likes of Stephen Colbert, Conan O’ Brien, and Insane Clown Posse, just to name a few.
+Enough chattering now; it is time for our top ten list:

 # 10 – The Same Boy You’ve Always Know

-The White Stripes have been known to be bombastic and quite unforgiving with their approach to the blues, but this song is one of their more reserved compositions.
-Here Jack White channels a tender kind of love and sadness as he speaks about a woman who broke his heart while he reminisces about the cherished times they’ve shared together.
-Its structure and story really plays into the melancholy of the Blues, while the melody hints toward hope.
+The White Stripes have been known to be bombastic and unforgiving with their approach to the blues, but this song is one of their more reserved compositions.
+Here, Jack White channels tender love and sadness as he speaks about a woman who broke his heart while he reminisces about their cherished times.
+Its structure and story play into the melancholy of the Blues, while the melody hints toward hope.

 # 9 – The Denial Twist

-This hard-rockin’, piano-bangin’ diddy, with its nice ’50’s ragtime twang to it, was released as a single on their musically diverse record, Get Behind Me Satan.
-You see, Jack was really obsessed with the number three, and he figured, to keep the minimalist tactic as restricted as possible, that the band would only play three instruments; his vision was always “vocals, guitar, and drums,” but on this record, the piano was more prevalent.
-His gospel preaching on this song really gets the soul moving; I mean, if you don’t find yourself at least tapping your foot to this tune, your ears probably need to be slapped.
+This hard-rockin’, piano-bangin’ diddy, with its nice ’50’s ragtime twang, was released as a single on their musically diverse record, Get Behind Me, Satan.
+You see, Jack was obsessed with the number three, and he figured, to keep the minimalist tactic as restricted as possible, that the band would only play three instruments; his vision was always “vocals, guitar, and drums,” but on this record, the piano was more prevalent.
+His gospel preaching on this song really gets the soul moving; if you don’t find yourself tapping your foot to this tune, your ears probably need to be slapped.

 # 8 – I Fought Piranhas